An official website of the United States government

 OLF Coupeville

-If your drinking water is provided by a public water system, the Navy does not need to sample your drinking water
+If your drinking water is provided by a public water system, the Navy does not need to sample your drinking water.

 Introduction

 Per- and polyfluoroalkyl substances (PFAS) are a family of thousands of different chemicals which have been widely used in industrial and consumer products since the 1950s.
 PFAS are man-made and have been used in many household and industrial products because of their stain- and water-repellent properties.
-PFAS are now present virtually everywhere in the world.
-The Department of Defense (DoD), including the Navy, have developed proactive policies to address past releases of PFAS, including perfluorooctanoic acid (PFOA) and perfluorooctane sulfonic acid (PFOS), at installations nationwide.
+PFAS are now present virtually everywhere in the world because of the large amounts that have been manufactured and used.
+Once these compounds are released, many of them tend to stay in the environment for a very long time.
+The Navy and Department of Defense (DoD) have developed policies to address past releases of PFAS at installations nationwide.

-The most common activity that could have resulted in the historical release of PFOA, PFOS, and other PFAS to the environment at Navy installations is the use of firefighting foam (specifically, aqueous film-forming foam, or AFFF) for testing, training, firefighting, and other life-saving emergency responses, or associated disposal practices.
-Because of this historical use, PFOA, PFOS, and other PFAS have been detected in the groundwater on base and in nearby drinking water wells that are located in the direction that the groundwater flows away from the base.
+The most common activity associated with a historical release of PFAS to the environment at Navy installations is the use of firefighting foam (specifically, aqueous film-forming foam, or AFFF) for testing, training, firefighting, and other life-saving emergency responses, or associated disposal practices.
+Because of this historical use, PFAS are present in the groundwater at NAS Whidbey Island and have been detected in nearby drinking water wells that are located in the direction that the groundwater flows away from NAS Whidbey Island.

 Actions Based on Off-Base Drinking Water Sampling Results

-The Navy will provide bottled water for drinking and cooking to any property in the sampling area with a drinking water well that contains PFOA and/or PFOS above 70 ppt and does not have an alternate drinking water source available.
-The Navy will continue to provide bottled water until a long-term solution is implemented.
+PFOA and PFOS, individually or combined, above 70 ppt – The Navy will provide bottled water for drinking and cooking to property owners or tenants and will continue to provide bottled water until an enduring solution is implemented.

 Identification of PFAS Releases at Naval Air Station Whidbey Island, OLF Coupeville

-In 2018, a Preliminary Assessment (PA) was completed for Naval Air Station Whidbey Island, OLF Coupeville, which identified three areas where releases of PFAS may have occurred and a Site Inspection (SI) is warranted.
+In 2018, Naval Air Station Whidbey Island, OLF Coupeville completed a Preliminary Assessment (PA) that identified three areas where releases of PFAS may have occurred and Site Inspection (SI) was warranted.
+The PA was finalized in November 2018.
+Several phases of the SI have occurred at OLF Coupeville from 2017-2020.
 The SI confirmed PFAS in soil and groundwater, thus the site has proceeded to the next step in the CERCLA process, the Remedial Investigation (RI).
-The purpose of an RI is to delineate the extent of PFAS and conduct human health and ecological risk assessments to determine if a remedial action is required.
-Final documents are under OLF Coupeville On-Base PFAS Investigation Documents.
-More information will be added to this website as it becomes available.
+The PA and SI reports are available at https://go.usa.gov/xh2R, and the RI is in progress.
+The Navy will continue on-base PFAS investigations and evaluate if additional actions are needed.

 MEDIA CONTACT